UdyOhan/State-Machine/README.md

 ## About
 This package is serves as a library to make state-based systems like AI, and dialogue systems.

+## Dependencies
+This package requires the Unity UI Toolkit package to operate.
+Go to

 ## State Machine components
 A state machine is made up of 3 components:
 1. **State**: This represents a state or set of action within a system.<br/> (For example: fighting, searching and resting in RPGs)